 Lenovo ThinkPad X1 Benefits

-You get both Thunderbolt 4 and USB-A ports which are useful for connecting any kind of accessories and audio interface.
+You get both Thunderbolt 4 and USB-A ports which are useful for connecting any kind of accessories and audio interfaces.

 Lenovo ThinkPad X1 Carbon Drawbacks

-The laptop has loud fans, even under idle load.
+The fans are a bit loud.
 This could be an issue if you are not at a distance from the machine when recording with a mic.

 The display of the X1 Carbon has somewhat poor viewing angles, but it’s barely noticeable indoors.